Read more

 Articles

 There are only three articles, and all of them are adjectives: a, an, and the.
-Because they are used to discuss non-specific things and people, and an are called indefinite articles.
+Because they are used to discuss non-specific things and people, a and an are called indefinite articles.
 For example:

-• I’d like a
+- I’d like a

-• Let’s go on an
+- Let’s go on an

 Neither one of these sentences names a specific banana or a certain adventure.
 Without more clarification, any banana or adventure will do.